Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 }
 ```

-In the example above `unroll_for_loop` is a macro that receives a Code parameter.
+In this example `unroll_for_loop` is a macro that receives a Code parameter.
 It uses the `#insert -> string` shortcut (see § 26.4).
 In fact, it uses multiple inserts, #insert can be run recursively inside another #insert as seen in line (1).
 When compiling, you can see what is inserted in `.\build\.added_strings_w2`.

 ### 26.5.3 Using a macro for an inner proc